somnambulist-tech/web-api-skeleton/readme-supervisor-tasks.md

 ## Sync'ing Source Changes

-Finally, to keep source files up-to-date in the supervisor container, a SyncIt config is
+Finally, to keep source files up-to-date in the containers, a SyncIt config is
 needed:

 ```yaml